Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Introduction

 Our main concern is with the fluctuations exhibited by a homomorphism height function which is uniformly sampled in a domain with zero boundary conditions.
 The one-dimensional function is a random walk bridge, which fluctuates as the square-root of the length of the domain.
 In high dimensions the surface localizes, having bounded variance at each vertex, and this is conjectured to occur for all $d\ge 3$~\cite{MR1856513, galvin2003homomorphisms, galvin2015phase, peled2017high}.
 A lower bound on the typical range of the surface is proved in~\cite{benjamini2007random}.
 The two-dimensional case is especially interesting, as integer-valued height functions in two dimensions generally undergo a \emph{roughening transition} from a rough (delocalized) phase to a smooth (localized) phase as the parameters of the model are changed~\cite{velenik2006localization}.

 The uniform model on homomorphism height functions has no parameters and hence its behavior is {\em a priori} unclear in two dimensions.
 However, noting that the model is a special case of the $6$-vertex model (when the $6$ weights are equal) suggests that it delocalizes, as it falls in the disordered regime of the predicted phase diagram~\cite{baxter2007exactly}.
 Indeed, it is particularly natural to consider the \emph{F-model}, a one-parameter subfamily of the $6$-vertex model, indexed by $c>0$, whose description in terms of height functions is the following: A homomorphism height function $f$ in a domain (with boundary conditions) is sampled with probability proportional to $c^{-N(f)}$ with $N(f)$ being the number of diagonally adjacent vertices $u,v$ on which $f(u)\neq f(v)$.
 The uniform model that we study here is then obtained for $c=1$, whereas it is predicted that the height function of the F-model delocalizes for all $c\le 2$ and localizes when $c>2$.
-While the full prediction has not been mathematically justified yet, it has recently been shown that it is correct for $c\ge 2$~\cite{duminil2016discontinuity, glazmanpeled2018}.
-Delocalization at $c=1$ is further suggested by rapid mixing results which have been proved for the uniform proper $3$-coloring model~\cite{MR1857394,MR2068870}.
+It has recently been shown that this prediction is correct for $c \geq 2$ ~\cite{duminil2016discontinuity, glazmanpeled2018} and our current paper shows that it is correct for $c = 1$.
+Even more recently (following the posting of this article) the prediction has been extended to the range $(1,2)$ \cite{duminil-copin_delocalization_2020}.
+We further remark that delocalization at $c=1$ is suggested by rapid mixing results which have been proved for the uniform proper $3$-coloring model~\cite{MR1857394,MR2068870}.
 In this work we prove that the two-dimensional uniform homomorphism height function delocalizes.
 Additional results are obtained in higher dimensions.

 We note that the exact entropy constant for the two-dimensional uniform model has been found by Lieb~\cite{lieb1967residual}, and the result has been extended to the $6$-vertex parameter space; see~\cite{duminil2016discontinuity,duminil2018bethe, lieb1972two} for related works and surveys.
 However, these results do not seem to suffice to describe the fluctuations of the height function.